DUTCH-BULBS.COM

 1. Fence: The most effective way to keep deer away from your lilies is to fence your garden with a sturdy and tall barrier.
 You can use wire mesh, wood, or metal to create a fence that is at least 8 feet high and has no gaps or openings.

 2. Repellent: Another way to deter deer from your lilies is to use repellents that have unpleasant smells or tastes for them.
 You can use commercial products that contain ingredients such as garlic, pepper, eggs, soap, or blood meal.
 You can also make your own repellents with natural materials such as vinegar, hot sauce, or hair clippings.
+This can also work with other varieties, such as tiger lilies.
 You need to apply repellents regularly and after rain or irrigation.

 3. Scare: Another way to scare deer away from your lilies is to use devices that make noise or motion when they sense movement.
 You can use wind chimes, bells, whistles, radios, sprinklers, or lights to create a disturbance that will spook the deer.
 You need to change the location and type of devices frequently to prevent deer from getting used to them.